microfocus-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 1. Use a webcam - see the rich media tutorials to learn how to connect
 1. Download videos from YouTube, *e.g.* as described [below](#download-a-video-from-youtube)
-1. Connect to an open online stream, *e.g.* from a news broadcaster's website.
-Possible sites listed below.
+1. Connect to an open online stream, *e.g.* from a news broadcaster's website (see below).
-1. Make use of open data shared by the academic community.
-TODO
+1. Make use of open data shared by the academic community (see below).
-1. Search for rights-free media on the web.
+1. Search for rights-free media on the web, *e.g.* [pexels.com](https://www.pexels.com/search/videos/).

 ### Video stream sources from the web